Bachelor of Laws

 Other general elective units

-Entry for school leavers will be based on their performance in the Victorian VCE or its equivalent -Prerequisites are units 3 and 4 a study score of at least 35 in English (ESL) or 30 in any other English; entry for non-school leavers will be based on ALSET results, GPA from Bachelor level and postgraduate studies from courses undertaken during or after 2003 and VTAC Pi form.
+Entry for school leavers will be based on their performance in the Victorian VCE or its equivalent -Prerequisites are units 3 and 4 a study score of at least 35 in English (EAL) or 25 in any other English; entry for non-school leavers will be based on ALSET results, GPA from Bachelor level or postgraduate studies from courses undertaken during or after 2003.
 For information on the ALSET please visit http://www.deakin.edu.au/buslaw/law/students/alset.php

 Students who are currently enrolled in a Deakin University undergraduate course must lodge an application with the Course Selection Committee (Law) using an Application for Course Transfer available from the Faculty campus office.
 Students who have completed two thirds or more of their current course cannot apply for a course transfer - they must apply through VTAC.